-Go to the cumulative update list: SQL Server 2016 updates
+Go to the cumulative update list: Latest updates for Microsoft SQL Server

-Select the latest cumulative update.
+Select the latest service pack (of not already installed as the baseline instance) and cumulative update.
 An executable is downloaded and extracted automatically.

 Run Setup.
 Accept the licensing terms, and on the Feature selection page, review the features for which cumulative updates are applied.
 You should see every feature installed for the current instance, including R Services.
 Setup downloads the CAB files necessary to update all features.